madnesspie/django-obm/README.md

 ## Future features
 - connectors for: ETH, ETC, DASH, BCHABC, BCHSV, LTC, ZEC and so on
-- `cryptocurrency.wallet` app that help in implementation multi cryptocurrency wallet
+- `cc_framework.wallet` app that help in implementation multi cryptocurrency wallet